 Try this iOS file transfer app for free

 Want to try this for free?
 That's easy.
 This iOS file transfer app is available from the App Store and is totally FREE.
-In addition, JSCAPE MFT Server also comes with a FREE fully-functional evaluation edition, which you can download now.
+In addition, JSCAPE MFT Server also comes with a FREE fully-functional Starter Edition, which you can download now.